janvi12/Cluster_map_swift/README.md

 # Cluster_map_swift
-This demo is for cluste map in swift
+This demo is for cluster map in swift